KimiyaVahidMotlagh/ANN_manualcoding/README.md

 - sigmoid_derivate(): calculates the sigmoid derivate needed for the backward phase.
 - calculate_layer_dervatives(): calculates bios, weights, and activations derivatives.
 - backpropagation_dev_calculator(): saves and returns the full network derivatives using the previous function.
+- backpropagation_grad_calculator(): returns networks' gradient, which shows how much the weight and bios will change in every epoch.
 - cost(): calculates the difference in the prediction and the label.

 # ANN Model Engineenering
 In engineering an ANN model, we design and set the appropriate architecture.
 For training a neural network we need both forward and backward phases.
 Our algorithm is complete in SGD function.
+<br/> <br/>

 # Train & Evaluation
 For easy training, we combined both phases in SGD function.
 This function needs a learning rate so that the changes by the derivatives are under our control and change as necessary.
 This function will return the cost, weights, and bios.